root-project/root/documentation/users-guide/AddingaClass.md

 ## rootcling: The Cling Dictionary Generator

+A way in which dictionaries can be generated is via the `rootcling` utility.
+This tool generates takes as input a set of headers and generates in output the dictionary C++ code and a `pcm` file.
+This latter file is fundamental for the correct functioning of the dictionary at runtime.
+It should be located in the directory where the shared library is installed in which the compiled dictionary resides.

 In the following example, we walk through the steps necessary to generate a dictionary, I/O, and inspect member functions.
 Let's start